iterative/dvc.org/content/docs/command-reference/checkout.md

 ```

 Note that granular files inside directories tracked as a whole are supported.
-For example, the `featurize` stage has the `data/features` directory output, but
+For example, the `featurize` stage has the `data/features` directory as output,
-we can do:
+and we can do:

 ```dvc
 $ dvc checkout data/features/test.pkl